-2. An electronic copy of the report in MS Word or Adobe PDF format must be submitted to AIAA Student Programs.
+2. An electronic copy of the report in Adobe PDF format must be submitted to AIAA Student Programs.
 All materials, including letters of intent and final reports, must be submitted online via www.aiaa-awards.org - AIAA will not accept for submission any materials mailed to the AIAA office.